Pyrdacor/freeserf.net/Issues.md

 - Minimap clicks will result in a map position that is a bit above the clicked spot
 - Possible builds contain not all possible building locations (e.g. for the castle)
 - After saving the quit confirm will not ask for saving even if the game progressed a good amount of time
+- Centering a map position will move the map a bit too far to the right
+- Double click on a flag does not open flag menu if "fast build" is active

 ## Rendering

 - In rare cases a flag seems to have the same baseline as an adjacent building.
-Due to animation baseline change it flickers.
+Due to animation baseline change there is flickering.
 	- This is fixed but remains true for military building white flags